 Are you treating the source of the mold?

-To treat the mold with a disinfectant and/or stain remover is an important step in the remediation process but should not be the only step.
+Treating the mold with a disinfectant and/or stain remover is an important step in the remediation process but should not be the only step.
 Your contractor should identify the source of the moisture that is causing the mold and stop that moisture at its source.
 Simply adding more ventilation in your attic does not treat the source of your moisture problem.
 It may help to dissipate that moisture, but it won’t stop the moisture from entering your attic.

 Still have questions?

 If you still are unsure about how to choose the right mold contractor, contact us today and we can walk you through what our process and protocols are at Ecotelligent.
-We want to help you improve your indoor air quality and rid mold for good in your home.
+We want to help you improve your indoor air quality and rid of mold for good in your home.
 We offer a wide variety of different specialized services that can help you achieve a mold-free home.
 Contact us today and we can set up a consultation for one of our home experts to come out and examine your home.